 SEE BELOW FOR SOME OF OUR FREQUENTLY ASKED QUESTIONS.
 PLEASE EMAIL US IF YOU NEED ANY ASSISTANCE.

-Novice and Prep Team Registration takes place mid-August each year.
+Prep Team Registration and Placements take place in August each year.

-Full Year Team Registration takes place in April each year.
+Novice Team Registration and Placements take place in December each year.

 How do we register for a class?

-We have the BEST ratio for our classes in all of Des Moines – this is one of the reasons our athletes progress so well!
-In our Tiny Tribe classes, our ratio is 1:6; in our regular tumbling and JUMP classes, our ratio is 1:8; and in Flight & Flex class our ratio is 1:12.
+We have the BEST ratio for our classes in all of Des Moines – this is one of the reasons our Athletes progress so well!
+In our Beginning Tumbling Classes, our ratio is 1:6; in our Intermediate and All-Levels Tumbling and JUMP Classes, our ratio is 1:10; and in Flight & Flex class our ratio is 1:12.